KvLQT2

 Kv7.2 (KvLQT2) is a voltage- and lipid-gated potassium channel protein coded for by the gene KCNQ2.

-It is associated with benign familial neonatal epilepsy.
+Mutations in the KCNQ2 gene are dominant autosomally inherited causes of benign familial neonatal epilepsy.

 Function

 The M channel is a slowly activating and deactivating potassium channel that plays a critical role in the regulation of neuronal excitability.
 The M channel is formed by the association of the protein encoded by this gene and a related protein encoded by the KCNQ3 gene, both integral membrane proteins.
 M channel currents are inhibited by M1 muscarinic acetylcholine receptors and activated by retigabine, a novel anti-convulsant drug.
 Defects in this gene are a cause of benign familial neonatal convulsions type 1 (BFNC), also known as epilepsy, benign neonatal type 1 (EBN1).
 At least five transcript variants encoding five different isoforms have been found for this gene.